BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/oath-framework-usage.md

 > **A note on Flags**
 > There is no comprehensive list of flags in the game yet, but there are a few ways to find them.
-> - Community Library is in the process of [indexing flags](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/tree/main/CommunityLibrary/Mods/CommunityLibrary/ScriptExtender/Lua/IdDictionary/StaticData/Flags) for easy reference.
+> 1: Community Library is in the process of [indexing flags](https://github.com/BG3-Community-Library-Team/BG3-Community-Library/tree/main/CommunityLibrary/Mods/CommunityLibrary/ScriptExtender/Lua/IdDictionary/StaticData/Flags) for easy reference.
-> - `Shared`, `SharedDev`, `Gustav`, and `GustavDev` have a `Public/ModuleName/Flags` folder that you can search through manually.
+> 2:`Shared`, `SharedDev`, `Gustav`, and `GustavDev` have a `Public/ModuleName/Flags` folder that you can search through manually.
-> - Unpacking `Mods/GustavDev/Story/story.div.osi` using [LSLib's](https://github.com/Norbyte/lslib/) story tools, and looking through the story goals.
+> 3: Unpacking `Mods/GustavDev/Story/story.div.osi` using [LSLib's](https://github.com/Norbyte/lslib/) story tools, and looking through the story goals.
 {.is-info}

 ## Working with Script Extender